When you learn a new French word, it’s tempting to read it before you hear it pronounced.

 The French Together blog offers lots of free French vocabulary lessons that come with audio recorded by native French speakers.
 Most of these lessons are focused on everyday French and will help you quickly learn useful French words and sentences.

 If you prefer a more structured approach, the French Together course may just be what you need.
 Based on everyday French conversations focusing on the most common French vocabulary, the course contains audio recorded at slow and normal speed by professional voice actors.

 And you?
-What’s your favorite resource to find French pronunciation audio?
+What’s your favorite French audio dictionary?